mikiya2014/website/content/about.md

 She paints her dream in her mind every night.

-She loves data science because it makes the world better.
+She loves data science since it makes the world better.

 She believes that data science can help with reducing crimes.